intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 Arguments
 ~~~~~~~~~

-The first operand must have memref type of dimension 2 with the same underlying scalar type
+The first operand must have memref type of dimension 2 with the same component type
 as the coopmatrix type.
 The indices must be of ``index`` type.

 Cooperative matrix mul add
 ..........................

 .. code:: abnf